STAT545-UBC/STAT545-UBC-original-website/block014_factors.md

 ## 6 Afghanistan      Asia 1977  38.438 14880372  786.1134
 ```

 We can now turn it back into a factor by calling factor.
-The first argument is the thing to be factored, followed by factor levels, which will default to the unique values, in alphabetical order.
+The first argument is the input (usually character), followed by factor levels, which will default to the unique input values, in alphabetical order.

 ```r